-As a matter of fact, the specialized software developed for the management and processing of data within specific sectors - such as Engineering & Construction - lacked the ability to integrate each other; the transversely of the BIM approach necessarily requires maximum accessibility of such project and process information to all those involved.
+As a matter of fact, the specialized software developed for the management and processing of data within specific sectors - such as Engineering & Construction - lacked the ability to integrate each other; the transversely of the BIM approach necessarily requires maximum accessibility of such project and process information to all those.

 The solution through which it is possible to guarantee access to data to all operators is called IFC.
 Acronym of "Industry Foundation Classes", IFC is the open international standard developed by buildingSMART and used by the most popular design software.
 On one hand, the IFC format allows the designer to continue working with familiar tools; on the other hand, it allows the use and re-use of all the data contained in the project by relating them to other software platforms used by other stakeholders dedicated to other aspects (structural, management, construction, etc.) of the work.
+IFC is continuously integrated with new items to take into account the AEC needs.
+In the last years, for instance, IFC for infrastructure is under development and experts of many countries are defining new IFC for rail, highways bridges and tunnel.
+It is very important the support of the main stakeholders so that the software applications will meet their needs.